 - Q: Do I need to speak German to participate in the Dual Award?
 A: No, both courses are taught in English.
 However, Dual Award students will have opportunities to learn some German before their classes begin in Cottbus, or to take German language courses during their studies at BTU.

 - Q: Does the Dual Award involve additional course fees?
 A: No additional course fees apply to the study period in Germany, although the costs of living in another country need to be factored in to your planning.

 - Q: What is the timing of the Australian and German components?
-A: Deakin based Dual Award students will commence study in March 2020.
-The BTU period of study (Winterreise) is between October 2020 and February 2021.
-Returning Deakin students will generally start their dissertations in March 2021 (requiring two trimesters of study), although this depends on individual arrangements with supervisors.
+A: Deakin based Dual Award students will commence study in March 2022.
+The BTU period of study is between October 2022 and February 2023.
+Returning Deakin students will generally start their dissertations in March 2023 (requiring two trimesters of study), although this depends on individual arrangements with supervisors.

 - Q: What if I don’t take up an offered place in the Dual Program?
-A: If you decide not to take up a place in the dual award program or are unsuccessful in your application, you may continue your enrolment as a Melbourne (on-campus) or Cloud (off-campus) student, full-time or part-time, in the Master of Cultural Heritage or Graduate Diploma in Museum Studies.
-These changes can be made up to the end of Orientation Week in March 2020.
+A: If you decide not to take up a place in the dual award program or are unsuccessful in your application, you may continue your enrolment as a Melbourne (on-campus) or Cloud (off-campus) student, full-time or part-time, in the Deakin Cultural Heritage & Museum Studies Program.
+We can work on an alternative course plan with you – and course selection changes can be made up to the end of Orientation Week in March 2022.

-- Q: When can I enrol in the Master of Cultural Heritage at Deakin?
+- Q: When can I enrol in the Master of Cultural Heritage & Museum Studies at Deakin?
 A: Anytime!
 The on-line process is open, and straightforward to complete.